 Increasing Competition for Trade

-1: The Start of Mediterranean Trade Wars
+1: Prelude to Mediterranean Trade Wars

 How the Bronze Age collapse around 1200 BC led to the rise of Phoenician and Greek maritime powers, setting the stage fo...